10 Surprising Facts About Mary Shelley's Frankenstein

 Frankenstein, the story of a mad scientist who brings the dead back to life, only to discover that he has created a monster, continues to be one of our lasting horror stories.
-Here are the nuts and bolts about the tale that forever touched on our fears about what can go wrong when people play God.
+On the 200th anniversary of its original publication, here are the nuts and bolts about the tale that forever touched on our fears about what can go wrong when people play God.

 Mary Shelley’s teenage years were eventful, to say the least.
 At age 16, she ran away with the poet Percy Bysshe Shelley.
 Over the next two years, she gave birth to two children.
 In 1816, the couple traveled to Switzerland and visited Lord Byron at Villa Diodati.
 While there, 18-year-old Mary started Frankenstein.
 It was published in 1818, when she was 20 years old.

 2. THE NOVEL CAME OUT OF A GHOST STORY COMPETITION.

 The Shelleys visited Switzerland during the “year without a summer.”
 The eruption of Mount Tambora in Indonesia had caused severe climate abnormalities and a lot of rain.
 Stuck inside, the group read ghost stories from the book Fantasmagoriana.
 It was then that Lord Byron proposed that they have a competition to see who could come up with the best ghost story: Byron, Mary, Percy, or the physician John Polidori.

 In the end, of course, Mary won the contest.
 Neither Byron nor Percy finished a ghost story, although Polidori wrote The Vampyre, which later influenced Bram Stoker while writing Dracula.